Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Introduction

-Finally, we restrict to equivalent and finite fibers in the third part (\ref{Exploring $1$-contextual models}).
-We codify the information from the previously static probabilistic outcome table in Markov kernels, such that it can be understood as the connections between fibers, flirting with the idea of dynamics in join measurements.
-We use the singular value decomposition to extract a group element from each Markov kernel, allowing the study of parallel transport in the bundle and the formalization of the holonomy group.
-Examples are presented, with the explicit calculation method for the Markov kernels and the holonomy group, and where methods for quantifying contextuality \cite{Abramsky_2017} are simply applicable.
-We define the discrete curvature in the measurement bundle with $1$-contextuality by the discrete outer derivative using the generalized Stokes theorem, for cases with non-singular Markov kernels.
-Also, the condition of non-disturbance is removed, allowing the inclusion of the disturbance influence in the holonomy group, and relating it to the extended contextuality formalism \cite{Amaral_2019}.
+Restricting to a finite fiber and graph as scenarios ($1$-contextuality) in the third part, Section \ref{IV}, the information from the previously static probabilistic outcome table is codified in Markov kernels, such that it can be understood as the connections between fibers (\ref{IVB}), flirting with the idea of dynamics in joint measurements.
+Singular value decomposition extracts a group element from each Markov kernel (\ref{IVC}), allowing the study of parallel transport in the bundle and the formalization of the contextual holonomy group (\ref{IVD}).
+We also define the respective discrete curvature in the measurement bundle with $1$-contextuality by the discrete exterior derivative using the generalized Stokes’ theorem, for cases with non-singular Markov kernels (\ref{IVF}).